Weird Wills – bizarre, strange and (sometimes) downright rude last requests

 Here are 10 of the strangest bequests and most bizarre stipulations found in our favourite weird Wills – it’s long this week but it’s well worth sticking it out to the end…!

 1 – To my wife – my second-best bed

 William Shakespeare, 1616

 In his 1616 Will The Bard left his daughters £150 each – £380,000 in today’s money.
-His wife, Anne Hathaway, however, got his second-best bed.
-It wasn’t uncommon in the 17th Century to bequeath your bed to someone in your Will and, if reports are true Shakespeare’s second best bed was a rather grand four poster.
+His wife, Anne Hathaway, got his second-best bed.
+Now, it wasn’t uncommon in the 17th Century to bequeath your bed to someone in your Will and, if reports are true Shakespeare’s second-best bed was a rather grand four-poster.
 But, to only be left the second best one from your beloved must surely have been a bit of a poke in the eye.
-Begs the question, of course, who got the best bed?
+Begs the question, who got the best bed?

 2 – $12 million to a… dog

 Famously horrible Leona Helmsley, the original Queen of Mean, convicted tax dodger and utterer of the infamous line “We don’t pay taxes.
 Only the little people pay taxes.”
 The lovely Leona left instructions for much of her $4.5bn fortune to be spent caring for dogs.
 Which, included $12 million – yes, TWELVE MILLION DOLLARS to her dog Trouble.
 This was later knocked down in court to JUST $2m.
 STILL, that is a lot of Bonio for one tiny dog to get through.